 - Note that another quality sought in segments is that they are identifiable – reverse segmentation segments are always identifiable, given the way they are formed

 The reality with any technique that includes a number of steps and is stats-heavy is that it can be difficult to understand your first (or first few) times.
 However, if you can get over the hump with this technique, we think you’ll find a very powerful and useful tool that can greatly improve your ability to reach the right people with the right messages.
-For more information about how we can help you solve your business problems with reverse segmentation, contact us at 877-672-8100 or email@example.com.
+For more information about how we can help you solve your business problems with reverse segmentation, contact us at email@example.com.